Montgomery County Equitable Distribution Attorneys

 - The length of your marriage.

 - Each spouse’s contributions to the marital estate.

 In Pennsylvania, issues of fault, such as infidelity, are generally not taken into consideration during the division of assets.

-The attorneys of Rubin, Glickman, Steinberg and Gifford stand ready to assist you with the determination of whether your business is fully or partially marital property.
+The attorneys of Rubin, Glickman, Steinberg & Gifford P.C. stand ready to assist you with the determination of whether your business is fully or partially marital property.
 We will then work to negotiate a favorable division that protects your interests and those of your business.

 Do you operate a family business, professional practice or other concern that may be divided in your divorce?
-Contact Rubin, Glickman, Steinberg and Gifford today by telephone or online.
+Contact Rubin, Glickman, Steinberg & Gifford P.C. today by telephone or online.
 Our office is conveniently located right off of Route 309, in Colmar, Hatfield Township, and nearby parking is free.
 We also manage a location in Newtown, PA and can even meet with you in your home or hospital if necessary.
 Our equitable distribution attorneys in Norristown, PA serve clients throughout Montgomery County, including Norristown, Abington, Upper Dublin, Newtown, Lansdale, King of Prussia and more.
 Contact us for your free consultation today.